Error063/artemis/docs/game_specific_info.md

 ### Database upgrade

-Always make sure your database (tables) are up-to-date, to do so go to the `core/data/schema/versions` folder and see which version is the latest, f.e. `SDEZ_2_upgrade.sql`.
-In order to upgrade to version 2 in this case you need to perform all previous updates as well:
+Always make sure your database (tables) are up-to-date:

 ```shell
 python dbutils.py --game SDEZ upgrade
 ```

 Pre-Dx uses the same database as DX, so only upgrade using the SDEZ game code!

 ## Hatsune Miku Project Diva